The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 So it’s a win for all to have your corporate alumni serve as mentors.
 Expect improved job outcomes, improved stakeholder support, and a targeted sharing of resources and expertise.

-4. Access To Critical Talent On Short Notice
+4. Access To Critical Talent At Short Notice

-The business landscape is evolving, with new positions cropping up daily in response to the transformation brought about by the pandemic.
-At times, this can leave your company with a gaping hole in its workforce – one that needs to be filled promptly to avoid putting undue pressure on the existing team.
+The business landscape is evolving, and at times this can leave your company with a gaping hole in its workforce – one that needs to be filled promptly to avoid putting undue pressure on the existing team.

 As key members of your talent pool, corporate alumni are uniquely positioned to jump back into the business and become productive in a short amount of time.
 When you’re counting on providing the best support and keeping your team sane, this can count toward your talent brand.